juliehutchinson001/udacity_google_scholarship/reflections.md

 ## Pop

 >- you can use the pop() method to remove elements from the end of an array.
+>- Also, pop() returns the element that has been removed in case you need to use it.

 ```
 let donuts = ["glazed", "chocolate frosted", "Boston creme", "glazed cruller", "cinnamon sugar", "sprinkled", "powdered"];